Mirantis/mke-docs/content/docs/configuration/multus.md

 ## Add a network interface

-1. SSH in to each cluster node to install the Multus CNI and to determine the primary network:
+1. SSH in to each cluster node to install the CNI and to determine the primary
+   network:

-   1. To download and extract the CNI plugin:
+   **To download and extract the CNI plugin:**

       ```
       CNI_PLUGIN_VERSION=v1.3.0